 Last but not least, the Long Gallery.
 The mirrors came from France, no doubt giving a nod to some of the lavish examples of similar rooms that can be seen across Europe.
 It also has possibly the most ostentatious set of chandeliers I've ever seen: three of them, each with twenty four lights, dating from the late 18th century and made from Murano glass.
 It is thought that Lady Louisa ordered them especially from Venice for this gallery.
 They are completely unique in Ireland and uncommon even in Italy.
 They were only wired for electricity in 1997 and we heard how they often became victims of the infamous parties in the late sixties and seventies.
 Apparently some guests like to point the Champagne bottles directly at them to see how many pieces they could knock off with a popping cork.
 Philistines.

-So this brings me nicely to its most recent history, that is 1967 and the purchase of the house by the Hon.
+So this brings me nicely to the most recent history of Castletown House, that is 1967 and the purchase of the house by the Hon.
 Desmond Guinness, effectively saving it from the crass hands of a developer.
 To backtrack a little, 1965 saw the end of the reign of the Conolly family in Castletown and the house and its land were sold.
 It was bought by said developer who proceeded to auction off its historic contents in April 1966 though thankfully many were bought back by Desmond Guinness.
 The house was left vacant and frequently vandalised - a national tragedy - until the fateful intervention of Mr Guinness and his wife Mariga.

 Intensive restoration work was undertaken and Castletown became the first project of the Irish Georgian Society, which had been re-established by the Guinnesses in 1958.
 When work was complete it became the first house in Leinster to be opened to the public and tours commenced in 1968.